 For payment orders submitted by means of EPO Online Filing or Online Fee Payment, the deposit account holderA debit order may howeverspecify that a payment order is to be executed at a later date than the submission date.
 In that case, the payment date is deemed to be the execution date specified.
 Payment orders with a deferred execution date may be executed up to 40 days after the submission date.

 A debit order must be carried out notwithstanding incorrect information given in it, if the intention of the person giving the order is clear (see T 152/82).

-A debit order may be revoked in whole or in part by signed written notice from the account holder (see the Decision of the President of the EPO dated 29 September 2016, OJ EPO 2016, A83).
+A debit order may be revoked in whole or in part by signed written notice from the account holder (see the Decision of the President of the EPO dated 29 September 2016, OJ EPO 2016, A83)person making the payment, preferably sent to email@example.com by email or a contact form via the EPO website (www.epo.org).
 For a notice of revocation of the debit order to be effective, it must be received by the EPO no later than the date on which the debit order is received.
 This also applies in case of a deferred payment date, irrespective of the execution date specified.

 Payments of renewal fees and fees for the transfer of rights made by batch debit order in respect of patent applications for which the loss of rights or the refusal has become final are automatically rejected.